LuxoftSDL/sdl_requirements/detailed_docs/Policies/PROPRIETARY/PolicyTableUpdate/PolicyTableUpdate_Sequence_TRS.md

 In case

-SDL is built with "DEXTENDED_POLICY: ON" "-DEXTENDED_POLICY: PROPRIETARY" flag or without this flaf at all
+SDL is built with "DEXTENDED_POLICY: ON" "-DEXTENDED_POLICY: PROPRIETARY" flag or without this flag at all

 and SDL gets SDL.GetPolicyConfigurationData (service: 7) from HMI

 SDL must

-respond SDL.GetPolicyConfigurationData_response (SUCCESS, urls: array(`SDL-chosen appID` + `url from policy database for service 7`)) to HMI
+respond SDL.GetPolicyConfigurationData_response (SUCCESS, endpoints:<value of endpoints in JSON format>) to HMI

 _Information_
 Related policies section: